 Bilirubin levels just after birth build up too fast for the liver to filter it all out and jaundice then occurs.
 Jaundice is prolonged when it lasts for more than 14 days in babies born on time or more than 21 days in babies born early.

 For most babies, there is no illness causing their prolonged jaundice.
-It is more common in babies who are breast fed and, although it is not known why this is, it is harmless.
-This is called “breast milk jaundice”.
+It is more common in babies who are breast fed and, although it is not known why this is, it is harmless and if often referred to as “breast milk jaundice.
+It can also be seen in babies who are bottle fed but is less common.

 What are the signs and symptoms?